Skip to main content

 Peptides are fragile molecules.
 They are susceptible to degradation from heat, light, and physical agitation.
 Legitimate pharmacies lyophilize (freeze-dry) peptides to ensure their stability during shipping and provide strict instructions for reconstitution and refrigerated storage.
 A common failure in the grey market supply chain is improper handling and storage.

 A peptide that sits in a hot warehouse or is shipped without temperature controls for weeks can degrade significantly.
-The long chain of can break apart or form aggregates.
+The long chain of amino acids can break apart or form aggregates.
 When you inject this degraded product, you are introducing a mixture of the intended peptide and a collection of smaller, inactive peptide fragments.

 At best, this results in a product with diminished or zero efficacy.
 At worst, these fragments or aggregates can themselves be recognized as foreign by the immune system, leading to an unintended immune response.